NexPlayer/Android-SDK/properties.md

 If there is no response from the server for longer than the amount of time specified here, an error event will be generated and playback will stop.

-Set this to zero to disable timeout (NexPlayer™ will wait indefinitely for a response).
+Set this to zero to disable timeout (NexPlayer will wait indefinitely for a response).

 **Type:** unsigned integer